Functional Horseshoe Priors for Subspace Shrinkage: Conclusion

 \section{Conclusion}

-We have proposed a class of shrinkage priors which we call the functional horseshoe priors.
-When appropriate, these priors imposes strong shrinkage towards a pre-specified class of functions.
-The shrinkage term in the prior is new, as it directly allows the nonparametric function shrink towards parametric functions, so it preserves the minimax optimal parametric rate of posterior convergence $n^{-1/2}$ when the true underlying function is parametric, and it also comes within $O(\log n)$ of achieving the minimax nonparametric rate when the true function is strictly separated from the class of parametric functions.
+We have proposed a class of shrinkage priors which we call the fHS priors.
+These priors impose strong shrinkage towards a pre-specified class of functions.
+The shrinkage mechanism in this prior is new.
+It allows the nonparametric function to shrink towards a parametric function without performing selection or shrinkage on the basis coefficients towards zero.
+By doing so, it preserves the minimax optimal parametric rate of posterior convergence $n^{-1/2}$ when the true underlying function is parametric.
+It also comes within $O(\log n)$ of achieving the minimax nonparametric rate when the true function is strictly separated from the class of parametric functions.
+We also investigated the asymptotic properties of model selection procedure by thresholding the posterior mean of $\omega$.
+The resulting model selection procedure consistently selects the true form of the regression function as $n$ increases.